eZioPan/lcd1602-driver/README.md

 An embedded-hal based driver for the LCD1602 display

+### NOTE

+The most common functions have been implemented, but this crate is still in a very early stage of development, so the API and functionality may change.

 ## Features

-- Covers every instruction of the LCD1602
+- Covers every(?) instruction of the LCD1602
   - 4 Pin / 8 Pin mode
   - 1 line / 2 line display
   - left to right / right to left writing